 Whether you prefer the model of creation known as ‘Genesis’ or the model of creation known as ‘Big Bang’, it is clear that order per se is the primary product of the creative act.

 Then, call it Original Sin or Thermodynamics, entropic process begins.
 As entropy increases, order decreases.
 At some time in the far distant future, the universe will reach or approach a state of maximal entropy; all order will be lost and, effectively at least, the universe will cease to exist.
 “You cannot count what is not there.”
 (Ecclesiastes 1: 15b)

 The finale of the Our Father asks God to deliver us from evil.
-What does that mean?
+It cannot be a ‘throw away line’; it is the climax of the greatest 5 verses ever written.
+What then can it mean?
 We are asking God to free us from the ‘inevitable’ ravages of entropy.
-We are asking God not to let our existence be ‘erased’.
-We are asking for eternal life.
+We, like the Psalmist, are asking God not to let our existence be ‘erased’.
+We are simply asking for eternal life!

 It is appropriate that this portion of the prayer be phrased as a petition.
 After all, eternal life is the ultimate gift, the ‘pearl of great price’, the difference between being and nothingness (sorry, Sartre).
-But spoiler alert: we don’t need to pace the floor on Christmas eve worrying that Santa won’t bring us what we asked for…because it’s already purchased and delivered.
+But spoiler alert: we don’t need to pace the floor on Christmas Eve worrying that Santa won’t bring us what we asked for…because it’s already purchased and delivered (and not by Amazon).

-In the ontology of the Our Father, everything that happens in the temporal realm is real; and to the extent that it is consistent with God’s values, everything is preserved eternally.
+In the ontology of the Our Father, everything that happens in the temporal realm is real; and at least to the extent that it can be made consistent with God’s values, everything is preserved eternally.
 The terrible pall of certain and impending mortality evaporates.